yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 If you own a Maxwell or Pascal GPU, must remain on the latest driver update, and want to test if you can make Vulkan stable again, try disabling `Accelerate ASTC Texture Decoding` in `Emulation > Configure… > Graphics`.
 Please report your results in our [forums](https://community.citra-emu.org/c/yuzu-support/14) or [Discord server](https://discord.gg/u77vRWY).

+Another known issue caused by the 516 series of drivers is some funny flickering on trees in KOEI TECMO games like `Hyrule Warriors: Age of Calamity`.

+{{< single-title-imgs
+    "Day time party!
+To the left NVIDIA Vulkan on 516.94, to the right, 512.95 (Hyrule Warriors: Age of Calamity)" "./aocbug.mp4"
+    "./aoc.mp4"
+    >}}

-Users with G-SYNC/FreeSync displays experiencing low performance (usually stuck at 24-30 FPS on any game) have a couple of ways to solve this issue:
+There are also performance related issues affecting users with G-SYNC/FreeSync displays, who experience low framerates (usually games get stuck at 24-30 FPS).
+We have a couple of ways to bypass this issue:

-Unfocus and refocus yuzu’s window each time you boot a game.
+1. Unfocus and refocus yuzu’s window each time you boot a game.
-In yuzu, disable `View > Single Window Mode`.
+2. In yuzu, disable `View > Single Window Mode`.
-Enable Exclusive Fullscreen from `Emulation > Configure.. > Graphics > Fullscreen Mode`.
+3. Enable Exclusive Fullscreen from `Emulation > Configure.. > Graphics > Fullscreen Mode`.
 Then just play your games in fullscreen by pressing F11.

 The root of the problem is caused by some bad combination of running a Qt window inside another window, and NVIDIA’s way of detecting the framerate of windowed applications.
 Removing any of the two factors solves the low framerate while still taking advantage of Variable Refresh Rate.

-#### AMD, great news, after 25 years
+#### ~~AMD~~ATI OpenGL, 25 years in the making

 Hell froze over, pigs learned to fly, and starting with the Windows driver version 22.7.1, AMD introduced a completely new OpenGL driver, making Radeon cards on Windows viable options to use both APIs, not just cool kid Vulkan.
 Performance is close to 100% higher, or more, in some titles, and many rendering bugs are fixed.